webtechnick/CakePHP-Facebook-Plugin/README.txt

 1.5.5: Bug fix for helper use only with init.
 Was dependant on Connect Component, but not anymore 1.6: Facebook.Connect will now update a user table if it exists but a facebook_id is not found.
-1.6.1: Facebook::share will now property set the beginning url if no url is passed in
+1.6.1: Facebook::share will now property set the beginning url if no url is passed in 1.7.0: Updated to the latest version of the official Facebook PHP SDK and made everything more future-proof (Theaxiom / https://www.kinspir.com)
+1.7.1: Fixed broken tests from update 1.7.0
+2.0.0: Feature updates:
+         - FacebookHelper::loader() is no longer needed and is now deprecated
+         - Users now created if auth is detected and no user is present with logged in facebook_id
+         - FacebookHelper::logout redirect option now allows array based cakephp urls New Features:
+         - FacebookHelper::like() creates like button with various options
+         - FacebookHelper::activity() created activity feed with various options
+         - FacebookHelper::friendpile() created friendpile widget with various options
+         - FacebookHelper::recommendations() create recommendations widget with various options

 Docs
 ==================